xiaoyunyang/xiaoyunyang.github.io/content/post/startup-career-pivot.md

 ### Developer Shortage and Broken Hiring Process

 [Hiring is Broken](https://daedtech.com/hiring-is-broken/) and developer shortage is an artifact of the broken/antiquated hiring process based on algorithms.

-The complaint:
+Companies like Google are aware that their algorithm-centric interview process is ineffective in assessing the abilities of a candidate and a culture fit with the company.
+Google studied tens of thousands of their own hiring decisions and concluded that their interview process was broken.

+There are complaints from both sides of the interviewee and interviewer.

+The Interviewee who got rejected by Google:

 > I’ve built some open source tools, shared some tutorials, and built a following in the programmer community, all of which constitute a form of social proof and demonstrated value to the industry.
 But when I go to apply for jobs at a lot of organizations, particularly large ones (only Google is mentioned by name), none of this seems to matter.
 They could learn about me if they looked at any of this, but they don’t.
 My experience interviewing across the board has been so depressing — so assembly-line and bureaucratic — that I’m ready to give up.
 I don’t think that I’m all that great a programmer, necessarily, but clearly people out there value what I do, and there’s clearly a programming shortage, so something doesn’t add up.

-Google interviewer fired back at a developer who was criticizing the algorithm-centric interview:
+Google interviewer:

 > "I don’t have time to read your github projects, or your blog, or your existing code, or your meticulous attention to detail in your commit messages.
 I get a resume in, I look at it for 10 minutes, if it’s sane I set up a phone screen.
 ONLY to prove that you can pass the most basic coding test...
 Once we meet in person, you need to show me that you can code and articulate a design to a problem.
 The format sucks, sure.
 But you need to be prepared.
 I’m not going to spend 2 hours reading your blog for every candidate that I interview.
 I don’t have time for that."